 Starting a Homegrown Plant & Worm Farm to Make Money – Side Jam Interview #1

-Hello and welcome to the very first installment of the Side Jam Interview Series!
+Hello and welcome to the first installment of the Side Jam Interview Series!

-The purpose of the Side Jam Interview Series is to highlight unique, interesting, and creative ways to make extra money on the side.
+The Side Jam Interview Series aims to highlight unique, interesting, and creative ways to make extra money on the Side.

 - Is it legit or a scam?

 - Was it ultimately worth the time put into it?

 Do you have a Side Jam you’d like to share?

 Let me know by filling out THIS FORM, and you could be featured on my blog!

 And now down to the good stuff — Here are all of the details on my first Side Jam Interview: